 Canada Travel Guide to the Backcountry

-Discover the Real Canadian Way of Life – get Hooked for ever!
+Discover the Roads Less Travelled – get hooked for ever!

-The Canada Travel Guide is your stepping-stone to Canada.
+Canada Travel Guide is a your stepping-stone to the wilderness of Western Canada.
 Find valuable tips on visas, work and travel, budget travel, unique English language schools, wilderness skills.
 Learn about Canadian rodeos and the wild west and – how to meet the locals.
 My travel blog keeps you updated with insider travel tips.

 I ‘m sure, you have been planing it for years – the big trip to the backcountry Canada – the heart and the soul of our land.

 If any of this is the case, you came to the right place.
 In the Backcountry Canada Travel Guide you find facts and get you inspired to follow your dream.